Examining the Factors Affecting Exports Performance: Empirical Evidence from Finland

 Hien, N. P. (2017).
 The impact of remittance on trade balance: The case of Malaysia.
 Journal of Economics and Public Finance, 3(4), 531-540.
 DOI: https://doi.org/10.22158/jepf.v3n4p531

-Johansen, S., 1988.
+Johansen, S. (1988).
 Statistical analysis of co-integration vectors.
-Journal of Economic Dynamics and Control 12, 231–254 DOI: https://doi.org/10.1016/0165-1889(88)90041-3
+Journal of Economic Dynamics and Control, 12, 231–254.
+DOI: https://doi.org/10.1016/0165-1889(88)90041-3

 Keho, Y. (2015).
 Foreign Direct Investment, Exports and Economic Growth: Some African Evidence.
 Journal of Applied Economics & Business Research, 5(4).

-Kónya, L. (2006).
-Exports and growth: Granger causality analysis on OECD countries with a panel data approach.
-Economic Modelling, 23(6), 978-992.
+Konya, L. (2006).
+Exports and Growth: Granger Causality Analysis on OECD Countries with a Panel Data Approach.
+Economic Modelling, 23, 978–992.
 DOI: https://doi.org/10.1016/j.econmod.2006.04.008

 Kozo, K., & Tetsuji, O. (2013).
 Effects of Industrial Policy on Productivity: The case of import quota removal during postwar Japan.
-The Research Institute of Economy, Trade and Industry, 1-35. https://www.rieti.go.jp/jp/publications/dp/13e093.pdf
+The Research Institute of Economy.
+Trade and Industry, 1–35.

 Layson, S. (1983).
 Homicide and deterrence: Another view of the Canadian time-series evidence.
-Canadian Journal of Economics, 52-73.
-DOI: https://doi.org/10.2307/134975
+Canadian Journal of Economics, 52–73. https://doi.org/10.2307/134975 DOI: https://doi.org/10.2307/134975

 Lilja, K., Räsänen, K., & Tainio, R. (1992).
 A dominant business recipe: the forest sector in Finland.
-European business systems: Firms and market in their national contexts, 137-154.
-Liu, Q., Lu, R., & Ma, X. (2015).
-Corruption, financial resources and exports.
-Review of International Economics, 23(5), 1023-1043.
-DOI: https://doi.org/10.1111/roie.12194
+European business systems: Firms and market in their national contexts, 137–154.

 Lupu, D., Petrisor, M. B., Bercu, A., & Tofan, M. (2018).
 The impact of public expenditures on economic growth: A case study of Central and Eastern European countries.
-Emerging markets finance and trade, 54(3), 552-570. https://doi.org/10.1080/1540496X.2017.1419127 DOI: https://doi.org/10.1080/1540496X.2017.1419127
+Emerging markets finance and trade, 54(3), 552–570.
+DOI: https://doi.org/10.1080/1540496X.2017.1419127

 Mäki-Fränti, P. (2017).
-Finland struggling to defend its market share on rapidly expanding markets. http://urn.fi/URN:NBN:fi:bof-201706301393
+Finland struggling to defend its market share on rapidly expanding markets.
+Retrieved from http://urn.fi/URN:NBN:fi:bof-201706301393

 Mohamad, S., Nair, M., & Jusoff, K. (2009).
 Exchange rates and export competitiveness in selected ASEAN economies.
 International Business Research, 2(2), 156-166.
 DOI: https://doi.org/10.5539/ibr.v2n2p156